Rutgers University–Camden

-Rutgers University–Camden is one of three regional campuses of Rutgers University, a public land-grant research university consisting of four campuses in New Jersey.
-It is located in Camden, New Jersey.
-Founded in 1929 as the South Jersey Law School, Rutgers–Camden began as an amalgam of the South Jersey Law School and the College of South Jersey.
-It is the southernmost of the three regional campuses of Rutgers—the others being located in New Brunswick and Newark.
+Rutgers University–Camden is a regional campus of Rutgers University—a public land-grant research university—located in Camden, New Jersey.
+Founded in 1926 as the South Jersey Law School, Rutgers–Camden began as an amalgam of the South Jersey Law School and the College of South Jersey.
+It is the southernmost of the three regional campuses of Rutgers; the two others are located in New Brunswick and Newark.
 It is classified among "R2: Doctoral Universities – High research activity".